 The full moon in autumn is the most beautiful moon of the year.
 It is called the ‘Harvest Full Moon’ as it coincides with the farmers and fishers’ harvesting time around the world and throughout history.
 At this time of year we celebrate our City’s rich agricultural and fishing history and give thanks during the harvest season through traditions, rituals, and the arts.

-Celebrate the Harvest Full Moon with us this year online through stories, reflections, and photos.
-Click here to view a lantern making tutorial video and to learn more.
+Celebrate the Harvest Full Moon with us online in 2020 through stories, reflections, and photos.
+Click here to view a lantern making tutorial video, and to learn more.

 We are celebrating our 5th birthday through special memories and photos!